Adam Owen: Coaching career

 Following Lechia Gdańsk, Owen again joined up with Chris Coleman, signing a two-year contract as his assistant coach at Hebei China Fortune in the Chinese Super League, with Hebei CCFC narrowly missing out on the Asian Champions League places, having risen through the league.
-During this period, Owen worked with players such as Gervinho, Ezequiel Lavezzi and Javier Mascherano.
-In January 2020, it was announced that having been approached, Owen accepted the dual-role as High-Performance & Technical Advisor with the 2019 Major League Soccer champions Seattle Sounders.
+In January 2020, it was announced that having been approached, Owen accepted the dual-role as High-Performance and Technical Advisor with the 2019 Major League Soccer champions Seattle Sounders.
 During this period, the Seattle Sounders were Western Conference Champions and finalists in the 2020 MLS Cup, as well as competing in the CONCACAF Champions League.
-Upon resigning his position to return to Europe due to the pandemic situation, he moved directly into a technical advisor role with European club Lech Poznań, and in his first season the club, they were successful in winning the Ekstraklasa 2021-22 league championship and qualifying for the UEFA Champions League.
+Upon resigning his position to return to Europe, he moved directly into a technical advisor role with European club Lech Poznań.

 In June 2022, he joined Scottish club Hibernian as assistant manager, whilst maintaining his role as technical advisor with Lech Poznań.
-Owen left Hibernian in August 2023 after helping the club to a fifth place SPL league position, and qualifying for the UEFA Europa Conference League in order to resume his technical role with Polish giants Lech Poznań.
-After a successful period in Poland, in the summer of 2024, Owen completed a move to the ex-Premier League champions Blackburn Rovers.
+Owen left Hibernian in August 2023 after helping the club to a fifth place SPL league position, and qualifying for the UEFA Europa Conference League in order to resume his technical role with Lech Poznań.
+In the summer of 2024, Owen completed a move to Blackburn Rovers.

 International work

 Owen was a part of the Wales management staff from August 2009 until March 2018, initially working under both Brian Flynn and Gary Speed.
-He was part of Chris Coleman's successful 2016 European Championships management staff reaching the semi-final stage versus Portugal.
-He remained in the Wales backroom team under new manager Ryan Giggs, but left his position following their 2018 China Cup Final appearance versus Uruguay to relocate to the Chinese Super League.
+He was part of Chris Coleman's 2016 European Championships management staff reaching the semi-final stage.
+Owen remained in the Wales backroom team under new manager Ryan Giggs, but left his position following their 2018 China Cup Final appearance against Uruguay to relocate to the Chinese Super League.

 Additional

-Apart from his main coaching and performance positions, Owen held a prestigious role with Portuguese club Benfica as a Director of Research, where the work is still evident throughout the club's methodology to date.
-Owen has amassed over 100+ worldwide research publications and book chapters in the area of Football Coaching Science.
-Owen is author of various books in the area of Football Science & Performance Coaching.
+Apart from his main coaching and performance positions, Owen held a role with Portuguese club Benfica as a Director of Research.
+He is author of the book Football Conditioning: A Modern Scientific Approach.

-Owen also holds positions as an associate researcher role with the Université de Lyon in France, whilst working as a high-performance and elite coach educator for numerous UEFA member associations, including the England Football Association.
+He attained a Ph.D. in Sport and Exercise Science & Coaching from the Université de Lyon, France.
+He also holds positions as an associate researcher role with the Université de Lyon, whilst working as a high-performance and elite coach educator for various UEFA member associations, including the England Football Association.